Case Study

 Different Buyer Mindsets in the Same Sales Funnel

-One critical insight was the behavioral difference between small business owners (SBOs) and more entrepreneurial operators, even when company size was similar.
+One key insight was the behavioral difference between compliance-oriented small business owners and more entrepreneurial operators, even at similar company sizes.

-• SBO-oriented operators prioritized compliance, certainty, and clear validation before moving forward.
+• SBOs prioritized certainty, documentation, and validation before moving forward.

-• Entrepreneurial operators focused on speed, upside, and strategic advantage, often tolerating ambiguity.
+• Entrepreneurs optimized for speed, upside, and strategic advantage, often tolerating more ambiguity.

 A behavioral comparison framework contrasting traditional SBO owners and entrepreneurs across decision-making, risk tolerance, and growth orientation, synthesized from interviews, surveys, and validated with the sales team.